Caterina Fake: Fusing Art With Technology

 Shortly after the buyout, Fake took a job running Yahoo’s Technology Development Group, known for its Hack Yahoo program.
 After a successful run, in 2008, she resigned from Yahoo to strike out on her own.

-"I treated it like a university experience," she said. " I jumped into search, but it was soon pretty clear whatever replaces search was going to be a social experience."
+“I treated it like a university experience,” she told the New York Times. ” I jumped into search, but it was soon pretty clear whatever replaces search was going to be a social experience.”

 Armed with early success and her self-described Yahoo education, she went on to co-found Hunch.com, a site that built a “taste graph” of Internet activity.
 Hunch proved popular, reaching 1.2 million visitors a month, and selling to eBay for $80 million in 2011.